Diagnosing anxiety: are your symptoms normal or something more serious?

-Generalised anxiety disorder, or GAD, describes when an individual feels intensely anxious and worried most of the time – not just in some scenarios or situations.
-The worries are often controlling, and related to everyday activities such as work, health and family.
+Generalised anxiety disorder (GAD) occurs when we feel intensely anxious and worried most of the time – rather than just in some scenarios or situations.
+The worries are often controlling and related to everyday activities such as work, health and family.
 Normal tasks can easily become the focus of this type of anxiety and can lead to a fear that something terrible will happen as a result (e.g. intensely worrying about being late for an event).

-This describes when an individual has an intense fear of being criticised, judged, embarrassed or humiliated in everyday social situations – such as public speaking, being observed, or making small talk.
-It can often cause a person to become avoidant of situations where these fears may be encountered.
+This describes an intense fear of being criticised, judged, embarrassed or humiliated in everyday social situations – such as public speaking, being observed, or making small talk.
+It can often cause us to become avoidant of situations where these fears may be encountered.

-Panic disorder is diagnosed when a person suffers from unexpected, recurrent panic attacks.
-It is not only the occurrence of panic attacks alone that characterises this disorder, but the individual’s ongoing worries and anxieties surrounding the implications and consequences of having one.
-Common signs of a panic attack include a sense of overwhelming panic or fear, the feeling that you are dying or choking, increased heart rate, difficulty breathing, excessive sweating and dizziness or feeling faint.
-Symptoms of panic disorder include those above in addition to derealisation (feeling detached from reality) or depersonalisation (feeling detached from yourself or your surroundings), hot or cold flushes, trembling, and feeling numb.
+Panic disorder is when we suffer from unexpected, recurrent panic attacks.
+It is not only the occurrence of panic attacks alone that characterises this disorder, but our ongoing worries and anxieties surrounding the implications and consequences of having one.
+Common signs of a panic attack include a sense of overwhelming panic or fear, the feeling that we are dying or choking, increased heart rate, difficulty breathing, excessive sweating and dizziness or feeling faint.
+Symptoms of panic disorder include those above in addition to derealisation (feeling detached from reality) or depersonalisation (feeling detached from ourselves or our surroundings), hot or cold flushes, trembling, and feeling numb.

 Other types of anxiety

 Other disorders where anxiety is present include post-traumatic stress disorder (PTSD), substance/medication-induced anxiety disorder, obsessive compulsive disorder (OCD), anxiety due to medical conditions (e.g. thyroid or heart problems), separation anxiety, and selective mutism.